• Skip to main content

 Every gun has a unique serial number.
 When you buy from a federally-licensed gun seller (“FFL dealer”), that serial number gets assigned to you.
 If they take the gun back, they take it back as a used gun because the serial number has already been assigned.

-An awful lot of sellers cower behind the transfer.
-“You took possession of the gun.
+The attitude is almost universal: “You took possession of the gun.
 It’s your problem now.”
-Like the FFL transfer exonerates them.
-Like it wipes their mistake clean off the map.
+Even if they made a mistake.
+Like the FFL transfer exonerates them; like it wipes their mistake clean off the map.

 Which Domino Fell First?